talhamehboob10/CloudLabonESI/README.md

         * enabling seamless movement of node clusters

     * Doesn’t require CloudLab to have:
-        * Full access to Node Management API
+        * Full access to Node Management API of ESI Cluster Nodes
-        * Full access to switches
+        * Full access to switches of ESI Cluster Nodes
-        * Access to Login Credential
+        * Access to Login Credential to reach the nodes offered by other platforms
-        To reach the nodes offered by other platforms
+* Replacement of IPMI & SNMP commands in CloudLab with ESI based commands for Node and Network management
 * In our development setup, both CloudLab and ESI will have full access to all the resources so even if a part of CloudLab is missing an ESI implemented function for some operations, it could still use a native IPMI/SNMP function to perform that operation
 * Security: Secure movement of nodes from ESI to CloudLab
 * Efficiency: Increasing aggregate resource efficiency of the datacenter